samlucio/Week-2-Lab-Report/index.md

     - For example, once you have compiled the file on the client server, you will type in your terminal: scp <your file> cs15lsp22zz@ieng6.ucsd.edu:~/

-    - After, you log in remotely (using ssh and your ieng6 account).
+    - After, you log in remotely (using ssh).
 When you use ls, you will see that file on the remote server.

 ![Image](movingFiles.png)